openkcm/openkcm.github.io/docs/overview/index.md

 # Overview

-OpenKCM bridges the gap between virtualized infrastructure and physical hardware management, offering a unified solution for developers, system administrators, and enterprises.
+OpenKCM bridges the gap between virtualized Software and physical hardware management, offering a unified solution for developers, system administrators, and enterprises.
 Explore the two core layers below to see how OpenKCM can transform your workflows.